Otto F. Kernberg

 Otto Friedmann Kernberg (/de-AT/; born 10 September 1928) is an Austrian-born American psychoanalyst and professor of psychiatry at Weill Cornell Medicine, known for developing transference-focused psychotherapy (TFP).
 He is recognized internationally for his contributions to the psychoanalytic theories on borderline personality organization and narcissistic pathology.

 Early life and education

+Kernberg was born in Vienna to Jewish parents, Leon and Sonia Paula (Friedmann) Kernberg.

+In 1939, when he was 11, his family had to flee Austria to Chile after the Nazi Party annexed the country to Germany.
+Kernberg had been expelled from his school, and it had been made clear to him and other Jewish children that they did not belong in their school due to their ethnicity and religion.

-Kernberg was born in Vienna to Jewish parents, Leo and Sonia Paula (Friedmann) Kernberg.
-His family emigrated to Chile in 1939 to escape Nazi persecution.
-He studied biology and medicine at the University of Chile, where he also trained in psychiatry and psychoanalysis at the Chilean Psychoanalytic Society.
+Kernberg studied biology and medicine at the University of Chile.
+He trained in psychiatry in Chile, and in psychoanalysis at the Chilean Psychoanalytic Society.

 Career

 In 1959, Kernberg moved to the United States on a Rockefeller Foundation fellowship to study psychotherapy research with Jerome Frank at Johns Hopkins Hospital.
 He then joined the Menninger Clinic in Topeka, Kansas, where he directed the Psychotherapy Research Project and served as Supervising and Training Analyst at the Topeka Institute for Psychoanalysis.

 In 1973 he became Director of the General Clinical Service at the New York State Psychiatric Institute.
 The following year he was appointed Professor of Clinical Psychiatry at Columbia University and Training and Supervising Analyst at the Columbia University Center for Psychoanalytic Training and Research.
 In 1976 he joined Cornell University as Professor of Psychiatry and Director of the Institute for Personality Disorders at the New York Hospital–Cornell Medical Center.
 From 1997 to 2001 he served as President of the International Psychoanalytical Association (IPA).
 On his 97th birthday, September 10, 2025, he was named Honorary President of the IPA.